Cope's gray treefrog: Distribution and habitat

 The range of D. chrysoscelis is more southerly; it is apparently the species found in the lower elevation Piedmont and Coastal Plain of Virginia and the Carolinas.
 In those areas, D. versicolor may be present only in the Appalachians.
 While this species is most abundant in the southeast, it can be found as far north as Manitoba.
 D. chrysoscelis has also been observed to practice freeze tolerance in a lab setting, which could help it survive in cold climates.
 These frogs are one of the very few that can mobilize glycerol as a cryoprotectant.
 Glycerol production is low when the temperature is warmer, but when it gets colder, the glycerol in the body is rapidly produced.
 When studying ice concentration of overwintering frogs, 40-50% of total body water was frozen.
 Studies have revealed that Cope's gray treefrog could be more resilient to climate change in the long-term, though populations may suffer short-term drawbacks.
 Either way, distribution will hopefully change little in the long-term because of this.
 They prefer to perch on pipes located along the edges of wetlands and close to trees, which suggests that the terrestrial habitat surrounding wetlands is an important component of the species habitat.
-The bird-voiced treefrog, D. avivoca, is similar to D. chrysoscelis and D. versicolor, but is smaller (25–50 mm in length vs 32–62 mm for the gray treefrog).